 Reckless driving is a serious misdemeanor under Virginia law.
 Virginia reckless driving penalties include up to 12 months in jail, a fine of up to $2,500, and/or loss of your driving privileges for up to six months.
 The conviction carries six demerit points with the Virginia Division of Motor Vehicles and stays on a Virginia driving record for 11 years.
 The points drop off your driving record after two years.
 The conviction stays on a criminal record permanently.

 For out of state drivers, a charge in Virginia may also affect your license back home.
 Reckless Driving convictions may be reported to your home state under the Interstate Compact agreed to by most states.
 The home state may then issue an administrative probation and/or suspension of your driver's license based on the reported conviction.
+For example, North Carolina automatically suspends a driver's license if a driver is convicted out of state for any Speeding related offense more than 15 miles per hour over the speed limit.

 The violation is a criminal offense, so those charged are required to appear in court to address the matter.
 However, if you hire an attorney, he or she may be able to appear on your behalf if you sign an Authorization Form.
 The attorney can then appear in court to get the charges dismissed or reduced to a traffic infraction, a non-criminal offense.
 An agreement may often be reached with the prosecutor (Commonwealth Attorney) before the case is called for hearing by the judge.
 This will save you time off from work and other obligations.
 Ask your attorney about waiving your appearance in court.